RockSat-X/RockSatX_2026_Electrical/git_crashcourse.md

 To get it be on the `main` branch, we perform a pull request.
-There are several ways to do this;
-one is to go to the "Pull requests" page of the RSX2026 repository.
+Go to the "Pull requests" page of the RSX2026 repository.

 <p align="center"><kbd><img src="./misc/GitHub_PR_Page.jpg" width="80%"></kbd></p>

-When making a new pull request, the difference between `main` and `{yournewbranch}` will be summarized with the commits you've made.
+When making a new pull request, the difference between two branches will be shown.
+Since we want to merge the branch you made into `main`, make sure to indicate so.

 <p align="center"><kbd><img src="./misc/GitHub_Creating_PR.jpg" width="80%"></kbd></p>